 What to Know About Living in Virginia

-There are endless reasons why Virginia is a great place to call home, but here are some of the top things you should know:
+There are endless reasons why Virginia is a great place to call home, particularly for families and young adults, but here are some of the top things you should know:

-- The cost of living in Virginia is relatively low, especially compared to other states on the East Coast.
+- The cost of living in Virginia is relatively low, especially compared to other states along the East Coast.

-- The median household income in Virginia is high, so you can be assured that a great place to make a living.
+- The median household income in Virginia is higher than the country’s average, so you can be assured that a great place to make a living.

 - The schools in Virginia are some of the best in the country, so your children will receive a top-notch education.

-- The job opportunities are vast and diverse, making it a great place for young professionals to establish a foundation for their careers.
+- Because so many companies are headquartered in Virginia, job opportunities are vast and diverse, making it an excellent place for young professionals to establish a career foundation.

-- The scenery in Virginia is simply amazing from stunning mountain ranges to historic buildings, so you’ll never get bored living there.
+- The scenery throughout Virginia is simply amazing.
+From stunning mountain ranges to historic buildings, you’ll never get bored living there.

 What are the safest cities and towns in Virginia?